AlcoholRehabHelp Logo

 • Hallucinations

 Depending on the severity of the bleeding, your body could go into shock from throwing up blood.
+Shock can cause unconsciousness.
 Your heart rate can jump, and your blood pressure can drop.
-Shock can cause unconsciousness.

 Diagnosis

 Vomiting blood after drinking alcohol may not be a cause for concern.
-But if bleeding occurs often while vomiting after drinking, talk to your doctor.
+But if bleeding often occurs while vomiting after drinking, talk to your doctor.

 Regardless of any underlying health condition, cutting back on alcohol can help.
-One surefire way to stop excessive alcohol-induced vomiting is to stop drinking
+One surefire way to stop excessive alcohol-induced vomiting is to stop drinking.

 How to Prevent Vomiting Blood After Drinking